"Now let's see..."

 "Yeah, definitely worth a bid."

-Grudgingly she stood, recognizing that she'd fallen right into some sort of display.
-Master approached, looking proud of all things, and he reached down to affix a pair of thin silver cuffs to her wrists.
-"Now you're perfect," he said.
+Grudgingly she stood up, recognizing that she'd fallen right into some sort of display.
+Master leaned forward and slapped a pair of thin silver cuffs on her wrists, but luckily none of the others approached.
 The hooded people around her stayed put, and he stood back to watch too, so Heather gathered they must have been interested just to see what she'd do.

 Her first move then was to take in her surroundings.
 The soft ground beneath her turned out to be a collection of flowers and grasses, purposely stacked high so that she would land safely, and the source of that leading gold light presented itself in the form of small lamps.
-These lamps seemed to be hanging from vines, looking more like bulbs from a flower than hardware store, and the walls of this "room" were not walls but tall shrubs.
+These lamps seemed to be hanging from vines, lit with bizarre baked golden flames, and the four walls surrounding looked to be made of tall, vibrant shrubs.
 I'm in a garden?

-Above her the night sky seemed to stretch on forever, with the soft white moon bathing its light down, like a merciful blanket, reassuring the earth.
-Vaguely Heather wondered what the shiren called earth as she set her eyes downward, nervously dodging the eyes of the tall, hooded figures around her.
-Some were still calling out numbers which master recorded, but others just watched, biding their time.
-She could not see most of the faces of the creatures beneath these dark hoods, but already knew these were creatures, not men.
-And she didn't know how, but Heather instinctively knew that these things weren't even shiren.
-They didn't seem anything like the majestic beings she'd seen in that book.
-Some of these things spoke with hoarse, rasping voices while others didn't seem able to speak much at all.
+Above her the night sky twinkled with stars that were not supposed to exist.
+They glowed yellow and white, set eerily apart from the dark, murky blue.
+Even the moon here seemed foreign, but Heather had more important views to explore than the skies.
+She set her eyes downward but dodged those of the hooded figures around her.
+Some were calling out numbers, still impressed with her arrival, but others just watched, biding their time.
+She could not see most of the faces of the creatures beneath their dark hoods, but already knew these were creatures, rather than men.
+Some spoke with hoarse, rasping voices while others didn't seem able to speak much at all.
 She'd meant to get a better look at the crowd, but was immediately distracted when someone approached.
 At first Heather jumped back, not letting it near, but then she realized this thing looked familiar.
 "Snake?"

-"You're a- a different… thing," she finally managed, moving to the side to get a good view of his tails.
+"You're a- a… something," she finally finished, moving to the side to get a good view of his tails.

-"I'm a Sheriek," he corrected, " and bite your tongue stupid, 'cause your buyer might be one of us too."
+"I'm a Sheriek," he corrected, " and bite your tongue stupid, 'cause your buyer will be one of us too."

 "What?!"
 She turned with wide eyes to the crowd that had only just applauded her arrival.
-"You mean, no one here is a person like me?
-Or even a shiren?"
+Now she examined them closely, they looked much more like the creatures they were.
+"You mean, no one here is a person?"

 "Sheriek are higher beings, and our bretheren Shiren, are more powerful still.
 Haven't you figured it out, yet?
 We are what humans wish they could be."

 Now Heather scoffed, glaring disdainfully.
-"If I wished I were anything else, it would be something with arms."
+"If I wished I were anything else, it would be something with legs."